 In modern project management tools like Microsoft Project or Celoxis (the one we develop), you can input this conversion number.

-Effort (also know as Work)
+Effort (also known as Work)

 Now let’s address the next confusion – the difference between Duration and Effort.